 Expense ratio: 0.64% per year, or $64 on a $10,000 investment.

-The Mairs & Power Growth Fund (MUTF:MPGFX) carries a minimum investment of $2,500, but at least this a no-load mutual fund and one that sports a three-star rating on Morningstar.
-Over the past 10 years, MPGFX has turned $10,000 into $37,000, beating the category average by about $3,000.
+The Mairs & Power Growth Fund (MUTF:MPGFX) sports a three-star rating on Morningstar.
+Over the past 10 years, MPGFX has more than doubled.

 “The fund’s conservative performance pattern has been on display recently,” states Morningstar.
 “The portfolio is typically light on technology stocks because the process favors companies growing just a little faster than the overall economy.
 That hurt the fund in calendar-year 2017, when its 16.5% return lagged the S&P 500 by more than 5 percentage points and trailed nearly nine tenths of its peers.
 Yet the fund held up better than most in 2018’s volatile market, faring better than three fourths of its peer group.”